Legal status of fictional pornography depicting minors: Cases

-At least four cases have been brought up by the mainstream media since the 2008 Iowa ruling.
-In three of these cases the perpetrator either had a prior criminal record, or was also involved with real-life child pornography which contributed to the charges.
-The fourth case involved a person who was charged with actual child pornography for possessing fictional child pornography.
-This ended with a plea bargain to drop the "actual" bit in favor of possession of "Incest Comics".
+At least nine cases have been publicized by the mainstream media or documented since the 2008 Iowa ruling or made publicly available, in six of these cases the perpetrator either had a prior criminal record, or was also involved with real-life child pornography which contributed to the charges.

+Karen Fletcher is a writer from Pennsylvania, USA, who was federally prosecuted in 2006 and pleaded guilty in 2008 for publishing fictional stories involving child sexual abuse and violence on her subscription-based website.
+The court ruled that her works met the legal standard for obscenity and sentenced her to five years of probation and a fine, sparking widespread debate about the boundaries between free speech and child protection.

-The first of these cases occurred in October 2010, when a 33-year-old man from Idaho named Steven Kutzner entered into a plea agreement concerning images of child characters from the American animated television show The Simpsons engaged in sexual acts.
-The incident was identified, and reported to U.S. authorities by German Federal Police who were able to obtain Kutzner's IP address.
+In October 2010, when a 33-year-old man from Idaho named Steven Kutzner entered into a plea agreement concerning images of child characters from the American animated television show The Simpsons engaged in sexual acts.
+The incident was identified, and reported to U.S. authorities by German federal police who were able to obtain Kutzner's IP address.
 This particular address contained a known file from which actual child pornography was being shared.
 A subsequent forensic investigation uncovered "six hundred and thirty two (632) image files, seventy (70) of which were animated images graphically depicting minors engaging in sex acts", "five hundred and twenty-four (524) pornographic image files, most of which depict what appears to be teenaged females", and "more than eight thousand files containing images of child erotica involving younger children, many of them prepubescent".